openshift-evangelists/openshift-workshops/databases.md

 - A user exists with the specified name
 - The user can access the specified database with the specified password

-In the web console in your `mlbparks` project, again click the *"Add to Project"* button, and then find the `mongodb-ephemeral` template, and click it.
+In the web console in your `nationalparks` project, again click the *"Add to Project"* button, and then find the `mongodb-ephemeral` template, and click it.

 ![MongoDB](images/mongodb-template.png)